ViktorovaAI/IMDB-Network-analisys/README.md

 # IMDB-Network-analisys

-This package contains the code and data for homework "Analysing Networks" prepared by A. Viktorova, D. Williams.
+This package contains the code for homework "Analysing Networks" prepared by A. Viktorova, D. Williams.

 Is Kevin Bacon the center of the IMDB-Network?